arixstudio/WP-Simple-contact-from/README.md

 The Simple Contact Form WordPress Plugin can be customized using CSS styles.
 To add custom CSS styles to the form, go to the Settings > Simple Contact Form page in the WordPress dashboard and add your styles to the "Custom CSS" field.

+Also you can set the recipient email address as well.

 ## Change Log

 ### Version 1.0.0